caltechlibrary/cait/NOTES.md

 2. unzip the release file
 3. copy the binaries for the appropriate architecture (e.g. linux-amd64) to an appropraite bin directory (e.g. /Sites/archives.example.edu/bin)
 4. copy, modify, and source the example configuration file (e.g. etc/cait.bash-example to /etc/cait.bash)
+5. copy and modify scripts/update-website.bash (if using Github webhooks)
-5. copy and modify scripts/nightly-update.bash for running under cron
+6. copy and modify scripts/nightly-update.bash for running under cron
-6. Test everything works
+7. Test everything works
-7. If everything is OK then setup cronjob
+9. If everything is OK then setup cronjob

 Example shell commands run